EldinoCodes/ImageZoom/README.md

 - `position(x, y)`: Sets the position of the image relative to the container *(can only happen if image is zoomed in)*.
 - `rebuild()`: Rebuilds the zoomImage object from the initial state.
 - `destroy()`: Removes all event listeners and restores previous image state.

+## Events
+The `ImageZoom` events object will contain current state and option information along with pertinent information for the event.
+These are the emitted events:
+- `iz.imageLoaded` : Image has been loaded.
+- `iz.positionChange` : Position change has been requested. *(will include `x` and `y` of new position)*
+- `iz.positionChanged` : Position change has been completed.
+- `iz.zoomChange` : Zoom change has been requested. *(will include `zoomLevel`, `x`, and `y` of new zoom)*
+- `iz.zoomChanged` : Image change has been completed.
+- `iz.initialized` : ImageZoom has been initialized.
+- `iz.destroyed` : ImageZoom has been destroyed.

 ## Whats Next?
 Here are some ideas for future enhancements: